replicatedhq/replicated-docs/docs/reference/replicated-cli-release-lint.md

 # release lint

 Lint a directory of application manifest files.
-The `release lint` command uses the KOTS lint service.
-For more information, see [KOTS Lint Rules](kots-lint).
+The `release lint` command uses the lint service.
+For more information, see [Lint Rules](lint).

 ## Usage
 ```bash